idalarsson/STAG/README.md

+# Barcoding
-# Genome-scale modeling of phenotypic switching in GBM
+Genome-scale modeling of phenotypic switching in glioblastoma